 We face a number of risks related to supply chain management and logistics with respect to our products.
-Recently, we have experienced, and may in the future continue to experience, supply or labor shortages or other disruptions to our supply chain or logistics, which could result in shipping delays and increased, costs, each of which could negatively impact our results, operations, product development, and sales.
+Recently, we have experienced, and may in the future continue to experience, supply or labor shortages or other disruptions to our supply chain or logistics, which could result in shipping delays and increased costs, each of which could negatively impact our results, operations, product development, and sales.
 The extent and duration of the impact of these challenges are subject to numerous factors, including the continuing impact of the COVID-19 pandemic, behavioral changes, wage and price costs, adoption of new or revised regulations, and broader macroeconomic conditions.

-In 2021 and in the first quarter of 2022, we experienced supply chain disruptions that resulted in significant cost increases.
+We have experienced supply chain disruptions that resulted in significant cost increases for commodities and components used in our products, as well as component shortages that have negatively affected our sales and results of operations.
 For example, the recent market shortage of semiconductors has caused disruptions, from both a supply and pricing standpoint.
-Recent inflationary pressures have been exacerbated by the lower availability of, and increased prices for, freight and logistics, including air, sea, and ground freight.
-The Company may not be able to pass along these price increases to its customers.
-While the Company has taken and continues to take measures to procure and maintain levels of inventory to prioritize product availability amidst global supply chain and logistical challenges, there can be no assurance that the Company will be able to continue to do so.
+As discussed above, recent inflationary pressures have also been exacerbated by the lower availability of, and increased prices for, freight and logistics, including air, sea, and ground freight.
+We may not be able to pass along these price increases to our customers.
+While we have taken and continue to take measures implement cost saving initiatives and procure and maintain levels of inventory to prioritize product availability amidst global supply chain and logistical challenges, including by working closely with our suppliers, there can be no assurance that we will be able to continue to do so.
 Accordingly, any future delays, disruptions, and supply and pricing risks, such as the ongoing supply chain challenges and disruptions that we expect to continue during 2022, could affect our ability to meet customer demand for our products, which could have an adverse effect on our business, results of operations and financial condition.